Sapienza Università di Roma

 Team members involved in PHOQUSING:

-Currently working on multiphoton experiments with integrated photonic devices.
-Francesco will contribute to the development and implementation of algorithms for randomness manipulation (WP1), and to performing multiphoton experiments with different circuit architectures (WP2).
+Expertise on multiphoton experiments with integrated photonic devices.
+Francesco contributed to the development and implementation of algorithms for randomness manipulation (WP1), to performing multiphoton experiments with different circuit architectures (WP2), to the system integration of QOLOSSUS sampling machine (WP5), to the system validation process (WP6), and to the implementation of variational quantum algorithms (WP7).

 Giorgio Milani, Technician